fgl27/device_motorola_quark/README.md

 # Device configuration for Moto MAXX (Quark)

-Copyright 2015 to Today - Felipe Leon Project
+Copyright 2015 to Today - Felipe Leon Project<br/>

-Copyright 2015 to 2016 - The CyanogenMod Project
+Copyright 2015 to 2016 - The CyanogenMod Project<br/>
 Copyright 2017 - 2018 - The LineageOS Project

-**I use this tree to build TWRP in Oreo lineage-15.x base source **Do not use this tree to build a ROM**
+**I use this tree to build TWRP in Oreo lineage-15.x base source**<br/>
+**Do not use this tree to build a ROM**

 How to build this...

-The below may be out of data check XDA thread to make shore the descrived tree below are the one be used today...
-Use the below in /home/user/source/.repo/local_manifests/roomservice.xml
+Pull the below repos creating a file **"/home/user/source_folder/.repo/local_manifests/roomservice.xml"** and pasting the bellow

 	<?xml version="1.0" encoding="UTF-8"?>
 	<manifest>